Joel Chua: Controversies

-On February 16, 2013, months before the election, police arrested and detained Chua, fellow councilor Yul Servo, two other incumbent councilors, vice mayor Isko Moreno, and former councilor Manuel Zarcal due to alleged bingo operations in Santa Cruz, Manila, and a lack of permit.
-They were released a day later, and the gambling charges were eventually dismissed by the Department of Justice due to lack of evidence and vague allegations.
+On February 16, 2013, months before the election, police arrested and detained Chua, three other incumbent councilors including Yul Servo, vice mayor Isko Moreno, and former councilor Manuel Zarcal due to alleged bingo operations in Santa Cruz, Manila, and a lack of permit.
+They were released on the next day and the gambling charges were eventually dismissed by the Department of Justice due to lack of evidence and vague allegations.

 Chua's clash against erstwhile ally, Manila Mayor Isko Moreno, continued during their second terms in 2025, mainly over Chua's infrastructure projects.
 In July 2025, a barangay hall of Barangay 313, located on the sidewalk next to Arellano High School along T. Alonzo Street in Santa Cruz, Manila, was demolished for Building Code violations and lack of legal permits.
 Another project, the demolition of structures for a proposed community center in Barangay 334, also in Santa Cruz, was halted the following month for lacking permits.
 Chua accused Moreno of political bias and called him a “bully,” while Moreno denied the accusation, stating that he had approved the projects of two other Asenso-allied congressmen and Chua's project violated urban planning standards.
 On August 31, Moreno and Chua have decided to reconcile after meeting at the former's office at the Manila City Hall, committing to the best interests of their constituents.